 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, SMBC Aviation Capital reported total carbon emissions of approximately 5,057,000 kg CO2e.
 This figure includes 885,000 kg CO2e from Scope 1 emissions, 118,000 kg CO2e from Scope 2 emissions, and a significant 4,054,000 kg CO2e from Scope 3 emissions, which primarily stem from downstream leased assets amounting to 11,129,444,000 kg CO2e.
-Comparatively, in 2022, the company recorded total emissions of about 3,840,000 kg CO2e, with Scope 1 emissions at 845,000 kg CO2e, Scope 2 at 38,000 kg CO2e, and Scope 3 at 2,957,000 kg CO2e.
-This indicates an increase in total emissions year-on-year, highlighting the challenges faced in reducing carbon footprints within the aviation sector.
-SMBC Aviation Capital has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of documented reduction targets suggests a need for enhanced climate commitments in line with industry standards.
+Comparatively, in 2022, the company recorded total emissions of about 3,840,000 kg CO2e, with Scope 1 emissions at 845,000 kg CO2e, Scope 2 at 38,000 kg CO2e, and Scope 3 emissions at 2,957,000 kg CO2e.
+This indicates a notable increase in total emissions year-on-year.
+SMBC Aviation Capital has not set specific reduction targets or initiatives as part of their climate commitments, nor do they participate in initiatives such as the Science Based Targets initiative (SBTi).
+The absence of documented reduction targets suggests a need for further development in their climate strategy.
 The emissions data is not cascaded from any parent organization, indicating that the figures are independently reported by SMBC Aviation Capital Limited.
-The company operates from its headquarters in Ireland (IE) and continues to navigate the complexities of carbon emissions in the aviation finance industry.
+The company operates from its headquarters in Ireland (IE) and is focused on addressing its carbon footprint within the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents